Acid Reflux

 Continue reading the article to learn more facts about chronic acid reflux and find answers to the following questions:

-What is chronic acid reflux (GERD)?
+What is Chronic Acid Reflux (GERD)?

 Gastroesophageal reflux disease (GERD), or chronic acid reflux, is where acid reflux occurs at least twice a week, persisting for several weeks.
 It's a common disease in Western countries due to their dietary and lifestyle habits, which are more prevalent than in other countries.
 Although many people experience indigestion, heartburn, or abdominal pain, the severe equivalent of these health issues is often observed in developed countries, where obesity, smoking, drinking alcohol, and eating fatty, fried foods are more common dietary and lifestyle habits.